LLNL/RAJA/docs/sphinx/tutorial.rst

          //body
   });

-In each of these loops the developer must specify the following
+A RAJA templated loop requires the developer to supply the following

-1. [=] By-copy capture
+1. Capture type [=] or [&]
-2. [&] By-reference capture (for non-unified memory targets)
-3. exec_policy - Specifies how the traversal occurs
+3. exec_policy - Specifying how the traversal occurs
-4. iter_space  - Iteration space for RAJA loop (any random access container is expected)
+4. iter_space  - An iteration space for the RAJA loop (any random access container is expected)
 5. index_type  - Index for RAJA loops

-For the remainder of the tutorial we demonstrate the utility of RAJA by illustrating how to create analogues of C++ style loops and highlighting features of RAJA which simplify scientific computing.
+The remainder of the tutorial demonstrates the utility of RAJA by drawing from commonly used computing patterns.
 ---------------
 Vector Addition
 ---------------